 If you’re struggling with low mood, there are things you can do to help manage anxiety and depression.
 Tending a garden or taking a walk are powerful ways to boost mood that will keep you active.
 Supplementing with St. John’s Wort or herbal tinctures may offer some relief, and aromatherapy with essential oils for anxiety.

-Limit or avoid these foods that are known to trigger inflammation in the body:
+Pro-Inflammatory Foods these foods are known to trigger inflammation.

 5. Eat More Foods that Fight Inflammation – Including anti-inflammatory foods is a natural way to combat arthritic pain.
 According to Harvard Health: